-The Subjective Field of Common Sense
+2. The Ris Subjective Field of Common Sense.

-If there is a parallel between a scientific and a common sense accurulation of insights, there also exists a difference.
-Where the scientist seeks the relations of things to one another, common sense is concerned with the relations of things to us.
+If there is a parallel between a scientific and a common sense accumulation of insights, there also exists a difference. where the scientist seeks the relations of things to one another, common sense is concerned with the relations of things to us.
 Where the scientist's correlations serve to define the things that he relates to one another, common sense not merely relates objects to a subject but also constitutes relations of the subject to objects.
-Where the scientist is primarily engaged in knowing, common sense cannot develop without changing the subjective term in the object-to-subject relations that it knows.
+Where the Scientist is primarily engaged in knowing, common sense cannot develop without changing the subjective term in the object-tosubject relations that it knows.

 There is, then, a subtle ambiguity in the apparently evident statement that common sense relates things to us.
 For who are we?
 Do we not change?
 Is not the acquisition of common sense itself a change in us?
 Clearly, an account of common sense cannot be adequate without an investigation of its subjective field.
-To this end we propose in the present section to introduce the notion of patterns of experience, to distinguish biological, aesthetic, intellectual, and dramatic patterns, to contrast the patterns of consciousness with the unconscious patterns of neural process and, finally, to indicate the connection between a flight from insight and, on the other hand, repression, inhibition, slips of the tongue, dreams, screening memories, abnormality, and psychotherapy.
+To this end we propose in the present section to introduce the notion of patterns of experience, to distinguish biological, aesthetic, intellectual, and dramatic patterns, to contrast the patterns of consciousness with the unconscious patterns of neural process and, finally, to explore indicate on the official for the tongue, dreams, scening memories, abnormality, and psychotherapy.

-Patterns of Experience
+2.1 Patterns of Experience.

-The notion of the pattern of experience may best be approached by remarking how abstract it is to speak of a sensation.
+The notion of the pattern of experience may best be approached by remarking how abstract for notion of it is to speak of a sensation.
 No doubt, we are all familiar with acts of seeing, hearing, touching, tasting, smelling.
-Still, such acts never occur by themselves, in isolation from one billes another, and guite apart from all other events.
-On the contrary, they have a bodily basis; they are functionally related to bodily movements; and they occur in some dynamic context that somehow unifies a manifold of sensed contents and of acts of sensing.
+Still, such acts never occur by themselves, in isolation from one other another, and quite apart from all other events.
+On the contrary, bisy-occur-inte-context of bodily novements, and it is from the context that they derive their dynamic' significance they have a bodily basis; they are functionally related to bodily movements; and they occur in some dynamic context that somehow unifies a manifold of sensed contents and of acts of sensing.

-Thus, without eyes, "here is no seeing; and when I would see with my eyes, I open them, turn my head, approach, focus my gaze.
-Without ears, there is no hearing; and to escape noise, I must move beyond its range or else build myself sound-proof walls.
-Without a palate, there is no tasting; and when I would taste, there are involved movements of the body and arms, of hands and fingers, of lips and tongue and jaws.
+Thus, lithout eyes, there is no seeing; and when I would see with my eyes, I open them, turn my head, approach, focus my gaze. without ears, there is no hearing; and to escape noise, I must move beyond its range or else build mywelf sound-proof walls.
+Without a palate, there is no tasting; and when I would taste, there are involved movements of the body and arms, of hands end fingers, of lips and tongue and jaws.
 Sensation has a bodily basis and functionally it is linked to bodily movements.

 Nor is this all.
-Both the sensations and the bodily movements are subject to an organizing control.
-Besides the systematic links between senses and sense organs, there is, immanent in experience, a factor variously named constion, interest, attention, purpose.
+Boths the sensations and the bodily movements are as subject to an organizing control.
+Besides the systematic links between senses and sense organs, there is, immanent in experience, a factor variously named conation, interest, autention, purpose.
 We speak of consciousness as a stream, but the stream involves not only the temporal succession of different contents but also direction, striving, effort.
-However, this direction of the stream is variable.
+Moreover, this direction of the stream is variable.
 Thales was so intent upon the stars that he did not see the well into which he tumbled.
 The milkmaid was so indifferent to the stars that she could not overlook the well.
-Still, Thales could have seen the well, for he was not blind and, perhaps, the milkmaid could have been interested in the stars, for she was human.
+Still, Thales could have seen the well, for he was not blind and, perhaps, the milkmaid could have been interested in the stars, for she wash human.